lancedaniel/AvatarQuoteApp/README.md

 # AvatarQuoteApp
 The Avatar Quote app is an app built from Xcode.
-Quaratine got me bored since I my internship was rescinded, so I decided to learn about app developement.
+Quaratine got me bored since my internship was rescinded, so I decided to learn about app developement.
 This is my first time learning how to develop IOS apps using Swift and Xcode.
 Time spent is a total of 40 hours.

 ## functionality: